M-Chris/Viewporter/README.md

 ## Viewporter

-Viewport is a jQuery plugin that simplifies cross device and browser sizing issues between client width, height, etc. It creates a class tied to which ever element(s) you want holding break points.
+Viewporter is a jQuery plugin that simplifies cross device and browser sizing issues between client width, height, etc. It creates a class tied to which ever element(s) you want holding break points.
 The purpose is to alleviate the problems negotiating a viewport or actual client width's and provide a simple API for your styling to be able to be uniform across breakpoints.

 It's clean, tested and effective.
 You'll never need to write media queries again.